splunk/splunk-sdk-ruby/README.md

     $ bundle

-Or install it yourself as:
+If you are not using bundler, than you can install it like this:

     $ gem install splunk-sdk-ruby